Should teaching approaches adapt for combined studies students?

 What mitigations sustain learning during external disruptions?

 In flexible programmes, external disruptions such as industrial action or site closures can fragment learning quickly.
-A single source of truth for updates, virtual classrooms as a default fallback, and pre‑agreed adaptations to assessments protect continuity.
+A single source of truth for updates, virtual classrooms as a default fallback, and pre-agreed adaptations to assessments protect continuity.
 Staff should share contingency plans early, invite student input on priority sessions to reschedule, and provide asynchronous routes for those studying across sites or modes.
+The goal is to keep students moving without forcing them to guess which expectations still apply.

 What should providers do next?

-• Standardise assessment expectations across modules and publish exemplars; make feedback directly actionable.
+• Standardise assessment expectations across modules, publish exemplars, and make feedback directly actionable.

 • Maintain scheduling discipline and clear ownership of communications so students know who to ask and when.